superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

     the individual, and read their vitals.
 The powerline and the individual are in a clear field with no wind on a clear day.

   The specifications for this project have remained the same as our customer has not changed.
-This project does not have many constraints.
+This proect does not have many constraints.
 The following list describes the constraints as well as reasoning and reference numbers for each constraint.

 **1.** The drone SHALL be user-friendly.
 **2.** The drone SHALL have an integrated system for security.
-**3.** The drone SHALL remain under 400 ft above ground level
-**4.** The drone SHALL not exceed 100 mph
+**3.** The drone SHALL remain under 400 ft above ground level **4.** The drone SHALL not exceed 100 mph
 **5.** The drone SHALL be equipped with anti-collision lighting